 Identifying the pressures of managing school life with co-curricular activities, EPP pupils benefit from a mentoring system designed to provide them additional support.
 In the Lower School this is in the form of regular contact with EPP coaches who will help address key issues such as balancing academic and a variety of co-curricular commitments.
 Pupils will provide coaches with a weekly planner including all aspects of their school day.
 The most able pupils are provided with an individual mentor with whom they meet regularly to discuss their sporting progress; this provides the opportunity to discuss any other concerns as they arise.
 The mentors are responsible for assessing pupils’ training load and quality of life at school, with the aim of avoiding any drops in performance (both academic and sporting) and/or athlete burn out.

-I joined Malvern College as the Strength and Conditioning Sports Coach in 2017.
+I joined Malvern College as the Strength and Conditioning Sports Coach in 2017 and took over leadership of the Performance Pathway in 2019.
+I hold both the UKSCA and NSCA Strength and Conditioning accreditations and have published research in peer reviewed academic journals.
 My main achievements are in competitive sport, in Archery where I represented England and Team GB as a junior athlete.
 It was during this period that I began to pursue methods to enhance athletic performance.
-During my undergraduate study in Strength and Conditioning I was fortunate to have worked in a number of settings including; South West Regional Netball Academy, Swiss Netball, Cheltenham Town F.C., Gloucester University, Archery GB Compound Squad and Gloucestershire Junior County Archery Squad.
-Additionally, I am the current Strength and Conditioning Coach to the England Lions Dodgeball team.
-I am midway through my MSc researching how maturation affects change of direction ability in youth populations.
-My main objective at Malvern College is to employ a holistic approach to the athletes’ development that combines both sports science and pedagogy to ensure resilient, technically proficient athletes who are not only built, but consistently challenged and encouraged to evolve.
+During my undergraduate study in Strength and Conditioning, I was fortunate to have worked in a number of settings including; South West Regional Netball Academy, Swiss Netball, Cheltenham Town F.C., Gloucester University, Archery GB Compound Squad and Gloucestershire Junior County Archery Squad.
+Additionally, I have worked with the England Lions Dodgeball team, and currently the England Men’s Hockey Over 35’s team.
+My main objective at Malvern College is to employ a holistic approach to athletic development that combines both sports science and pedagogy to ensure resilient, technically proficient athletes who are not only built but consistently challenged and encouraged to evolve.